Visual Processing and Learning

 When this area is underdeveloped, school can feel much harder than it needs to be.

-It is closely linked to senses of balance and listening, or auditory processing for learning.
+It is closely linked to senses of balance and listening, or auditory processing – supporting learning, not just in the classroom.

 What You Might Be Noticing